 In the community, Robert works hard as an advocate for strong communities and efficient government.
 He founded the Brightwood Park Citizens Association to unite and energize his neighborhood.

-Robert and his wife, Christy, an attorney with the U.S. Securities and Exchange Commission, reside in Ward 4 with their baby girl, Madison, and rescue pit bull, Roscoe.
+Robert and his wife, Christy, an attorney with the U.S. Securities and Exchange Commission, reside in Ward 4 with their baby girls, Madison and Monroe, and rescue pit bull, Roscoe..
 They attend St. Martin’s Catholic Church.

 A native Washingtonian, Robert was born to Wilson High School sweethearts, Robert White, Sr. and Tamara White (deceased), and has lived in Wards 4, 5, 6, and 7.